Iraq travel guide

 Your sponsor (for example the company you work for) must apply for the exit visa to the Residency and Immigration Office, which is part of the Ministry of Interior.
 Your sponsor will need to submit letters to the Immigration Office stating the start and end date of employment.

 All visitors to Iraq, with the exception of those travelling on a tourist visa, must have a blood test for HIV and hepatitis within 10 days of arrival.
 The test must then be repeated every 90 days while you’re in Iraq.
 Guidance on where to go for the blood test is available at the airport when you arrive.
-In the Kurdistan Region, you only need to have this blood test if you’re staying for more than 15 days.

 Visit your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.
 Country specific information and advice is published by the National Travel Health Network and Centre on the TravelHealthPro website and by NHS (Scotland) on the fitfortravel website.
 Useful information and advice about healthcare abroad is also available on the NHS Choices website.